zarino/zarino.co.uk/_posts/2015-02-25-hacker-ethos.md

 Because the world *is* changing.
 Fast, cheap, omnipresent networking.
 Fast, cheap, Arduinos and Raspberry Pis.
 Next day electronics deliveries.
 Stack Overflow… More and more is now possible with less and less.

-{% img "Francis Irving holding an Arduino-powered kite at an Awesome Liverpool gift night" "/media/awesome-kite.jpg" %}
+{% img alt="Francis Irving holding an Arduino-powered kite at an Awesome Liverpool gift night" src="/media/awesome-kite.jpg" %}

 What previously could only have been achieved by engaging a large electronics manufacturer, crafting bespoke a system they’d hope to re-sell to cover their costs, or contracting the Crapitas of this world, with all the pain that brings – what previously was *out of the reach* of small to medium enterprises is now in their grasp.